-Featuring Adonia Lugo and Romel Pasqual… [more context and any links/videos]
+Featuring Adonia Lugo and Romel Pasqual.

 Cohen: Welcome back to The Movement podcast.
 The second episode in our five-episode miniseries from the City of Tomorrow Symposium features Romel Pasqual, executive director of open-streets event CicLAvia, and Adonia Lugo, who teaches in the urban sustainability masters program at Antioch University, Los Angeles and who also co-founded CicLAvia.
 First up is Romel, who tells us it’s not how you enjoy the streets on a CicLAvia Sunday, it’s the perspective you get when you look at them on a Monday even if that’s from a car window and not a bicycle.
 Let’s go.